micbay/RaceTimerAndController/README.md

   // When a button is pressed, or sensor triggered, it should bring the pin LOW.
   // A LOW pin is indicated by a 0 on its port register.
   // Because all of the lap sensors are on the same port regirster
-  // it will be possible to detect simulataneous triggers.
+  // it will be possible to detect simultaneous triggers.

   // Lane 1 positive trigger PINC = 0xXXXXXXX0
   // Lane 1 is on pin A0 which uses the 1st bit of the register; idx 0, of PINC Byte